 When we think about sinks and faucet features in the home, two areas come immediately into focus: the kitchen and the bathroom.
 Naturally, these areas have special considerations.

 Kitchens are the heart of many people’s homes, and sound faucet and fixture design is essential for creating a safe kitchen environment.

-Also, a homeowner doesn’t have to be an ADA expert or tech wizard, he or she just needs to be mindful of how the equipment will be used.
+Also, you don’t have to be an ADA expert or tech wizard to find the best kitchen faucet.
+You just need to be mindful of how the faucet will be used.
 For example, is the kitchen sink sprayer separate from the faucet?
 Is there a high spout clearance from the sink?
 Both considerations will make dishwashing easier and kitchen activities safer for individuals with physical limitations.

-At the end of the day, aging in place equipment does not have to be complicated.
-However, a homeowner needs to determine if their existing equipment, or any new equipment, will accommodate their needs as their abilities decline and safety concerns become paramount.
+At the end of the day, aging-in-place equipment does not have to be complicated.
+However, you’ll need to determine if your parent’s existing equipment, or any new equipment, will accommodate their needs as their abilities decline and safety concerns become paramount.

 Here’s A Suggestion: Look at faucets that promote greater independence such as pot-filler faucets.
 These faucet units are installed near the cooking surface area and eliminate the need for filling pots with water and hoisting them to the stove.
 Pot-filler faucets have two separate levers: one to turn on the water supply to the faucet and the second to release the water into the pot.
 The spout reach for these units can extend to up to 24 inches.
 This type of faucet can be expensive, though (they can exceed $1,000 with installation).
 A more cost-considerate option is an adapter with a rotating, swivel faucet head.
 These add-on attachments promote ease of use and many types can be purchased for under $100.

 A Few of My Favorite Aging-in-Place Kitchen Faucets:

 This classic faucet has a safe, comfortable lever handle, a convenient pull-down sprayer, and a high arc for plenty of clearance.